SSKS10/FamilyTree/README.md

 # FamilyTree
-To store and fetch the details regarding my family tree
+To store and fetch the details regarding my family tree.
+Please read the docs for better understanding.